jkphl/shortbread/README.md

 }
 ```

 As you see, *shortbread* uses regular expressions to filter and separate your CSS and JavaScript resources.
 Any file that's not matched by any of the regular expressions will simply get passed through (and might be used for further templating processes, see below).
+External resources given as URLs (`cssUrl` and `jsUrl`) don't get filtered or validated in any way.

 In case you're using a cookie `slot`, the slot name will be added to the fragment file names as in `initial.<slot>.html` and `subsequent.<slot>.html`.